sbryngelson/group-docs/group-syllabus/giving-talks.md

 1. Remember that you almost certainly know more about the details of your work more than anyone else in the room.

-2. If I'm in any way unsure what the questioner is asking, I make sure I understand it before I start answering.
+2. If I'm unsure what the questioner is asking, I make sure I understand it before I start answering.
 Typically, I will restate the question in my own words and ask if that’s what they meant.
-This gives them an opportunity to correct and reword.
+This allows them to correct and reword.
 An interesting side effect is that it also gives me a few more seconds to think about a possible answer.
 This is an even better trick if English is not your first language.

 3. It is okay to take a second or two to think before you start talking.
 After all, the asker has been sitting there for 15 minutes considering the question; you only just heard it!
-And after all that, it's completely okay to say you're not sure, and that you need to think about it harder, and get back to them later.
+And after all that, it's entirely okay to say you're not sure, and that you need to think about it harder and get back to them later.
 I have done this many times during Q&A.

+4. If someone asks _what about X?_, and you didn't perform a study involving _X_ and aren't entirely sure what would happen if you did, then you should:
+	1. Say "we did not study _X_ directly" (you want it to be crystal clear what you did and did not do), and then
+	2. Follow up with a hedged hypothesis, if one comes to mind.
+For example, "I would expect that if we looked at _X_, we would see an outcome something like (outcome here), because (reason here), but it cannot say for sure."